luanmagalhaes/shopping-cart/README.md

+This is a project created in React by using TypeScript and Material UI.
+I have used GraphQL and JEST.
+Its concept is to provide an easy-to-use shopping cart experience to users.

-# How to proceed:
+### How to begin:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+1. First, clone the project

-### `yarn start`

-I have decided to use Material UI as the main library of the project.
+2. Run 'yarn' to install the dependencies

+3. Run 'yarn start'

+4. Check your browser

+5. The application will run

+### How to check the API:

-Please go to neomacro-test.admin.datocms.com to test the API.
+You may want to visit https://www.datocms.com/ to test the API.
+The steps are as follows:

+1. Visit the website

+2. Go to 'Enter dashboard'

+3. Use my login and password:

 login: m.agalhaes@hotmail.com
 password: Teste1234

-You can also go to https://shopping-cart-luan-magalhaes.netlify.app/ to check it online.
+You may want to go to https://shopping-cart-luan-magalhaes.netlify.app/ to check it online.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+I have uploaded it at Netlify.

+### How to run the tests:

+1. Open terminal

+2. Run 'yarn test'

+I have learned a lot from it and its obstacles made me improve my skills.